rant-lang/reference/src/modules.md

 ## Writing modules

 A module is simply a Rant program that returns a map containing the module's contents.
+Similar to a regular Rant program, modules are expected have the `.rant` file extension.

 Below is a basic example of a very simple module: